lloyd-secretary/lloyd-site/README.md

 Remember, to do any of this your VM must be on to accept the SSH connection.

+Here's a reference for connecting to SSH on VS code (and forwarding a port): https://code.visualstudio.com/docs/remote/ssh

+### Windows VMWare

 In VMWare (windows):
 ```sh
 sudo apt-get install openssh-server